 Battery-powered E-cigarettes, vaporizers, vape pens, atomizers, and electronic nicotine delivery systems may only be carried in the aircraft cabin (in carry-on baggage or on your person).
 Check with your airline for additional restrictions.

-Remove all electronic cigarette and vaping devices from carry-on bags if checked at the gate.
+Remove all electronic cigarettes and vaping devices from carry-on bags if checked at the gate.

 Any alcoholic drink over 140 proof (over 70% ABV) including grain alcohol.

-One book of safety (non-strike anywhere) matches are permitted as carry-on items, but all matches are prohibited in a checked bag.
+One book of safety (non-strike anywhere) matches is permitted as carry-on items, but all matches are prohibited in a checked bag.

 Lighters, which contain “butane”